cqse/teamscale-sap-abap-connector/README.md

 For removal, use the same tansport approach to import the following transport files.

 **CQIK900945** (files deletion/K900945.CQI / deletion/R900945.CQI)
-This is the removal transport for the Teamscale Connector for SAP Netweaver ABAP.
+This is the removal transport for the *Teamscale Connector for SAP Netweaver&reg; AS ABAP&reg;*.
 It removes all objects in the `/CQSE/` namespace and its subpackages.

 ## License
 **&copy; 2023 CQSE GmbH**